 We understand that it’s not always possible to have a traditional home inspection completed post-offer, particularly in hot housing markets where bidding wars are the norm.
 That’s why we proudly provide more options to ensure homebuyers and Realtors alike will better understand the inner workings of your property.

-Before you put your home on the market, you can book a pre-inspection, which includes a transferable digital report to any prospective buyer, and with the optional buyer walk through service we add our transitional warranty and lifetime appliance safety recall monitoring.
+Before you put your home on the market, you can book a pre-inspection, which includes a transferable digital report to any prospective buyer, and with the optional buyer walk through service we add our lifetime appliance safety recall monitoring.
 We evaluate major systems, including the interior, heating/cooling, electrical, plumbing, exterior and roofing.
 This comprehensive report becomes the property’s operations manual, which details deficiencies, safety concerns, system shut-off locations as well as maintenance suggestions.

 A pre-inspection highlights the sound investment buyers can expect upon purchasing your property.
 You’ll have a list prepared detailing any work that may need to be done in the future that can empower you to make some changes yourself prior to listing and/or equip you with the required information to show potential buyers that only minor repairs/upgrades are suggested by a trained professional down the road.
 This helps take the guesswork out of the homebuying process for many buyers by boosting confidence in your property.